Smokefree Compliance: Environments and Enforcement (Tobacco and Vape) | Northland DHB

 • Reduce the harm caused to individuals from tobacco products

-• Restrict access to smoking products by people under 18 years of age and prevent negative influences on young people
+• Restrict access to smoking and vaping products by people under 18 years of age and prevent negative influences on young people

 • Provide powers to Enforcement Officers and penalties for offences

-• Regulate the marketing, advertising and promotion of tobacco products, services and events
+• Regulate the marketing, advertising and promotion of tobacco and vape products, services and events

-• Prohibiting smoking in motor vehicles carrying children (due late 2019)
+• Prohibiting smoking and vaping in motor vehicles carrying children

 Compliance Monitoring

-A number of premises are monitored by Smoke-free Enforcement Officers, for compliance with the Smoke-free Environments Act 1990, such as retailers, licensed premises, schools and early childhood centres.
+A number of premises are monitored by Smokefree Enforcement Officers, for compliance with the Smokefree Environments and Regulated Products Act 1990, such as retailers, licensed premises, schools and early childhood centres.

 Education Visits